 Here's what to expect:

-Those signed up for emergency messaging through Alert Seminole or the LifeLine Response mobile app should receive a test text message at 10:30 a.m. on Tuesday, March 15.
-To sign up for emergency text messaging through Alert Seminole or to download the Lifeline app, visit Seminole State Alert.
+Those signed up for emergency messaging through Alert Seminole or the LifeLine Response personal safety mobile app should receive a test text message at 10:30 a.m. on Tuesday, Feb.
+28. All Seminole State students, faculty and staff are encouraged to sign up for emergency text messaging through Alert Seminole and to download the free LifeLine app.

-From 10:30-11 a.m. and from 6:30-7 p.m. on Tuesday, March 15, Seminole State will test its emergency website.
-A scrolling message will be seen at the top of nearly all College Web pages.
+From 10:30-11 a.m. and from 6:30-7 p.m. on Tuesday, Feb.
+28, Seminole State will test its emergency website.
+A scrolling message will be seen at the top of nearly all College webpages.

 Seminole State's emergency hotline (407.708.2290) will be updated with information about the test.